pablodecm/phd_thesis/src/106_chapter_6.md

 is worth a great deal more than a precise answer to the wrong question.}{John Tukey}

-By this point, it should have been made evident that powerful statistical inference is the ultimate objective of all experimental high-energy analyses.
-Supervised learning based on simulated observation or acquired data control regions, and in particular probabilistic classification, provides a way to approximate latent variables of the generative model, that in turn are very useful to construct powerful summaries for inference.
+By this point, it should be evident that powerful statistical inference is the ultimate objective of all experimental high-energy analyses.
+Supervised learning based on simulated observations or acquired data from control regions, and in particular probabilistic classification, provides a way to extract and approximate estimate of the latent variables of the generative model.
+Those latent variable estimates are in turn very useful to construct powerful summary for statistical inference.
 While this approach is very often encountered in experimental high energy physics, complex computer simulations are also required for many other scientific disciplines, making inference very challenging due to the intractability of the likelihood evaluation for the observed data.
+Summary statistics based on a supervised learning algorithms can be asymptotically optimal if the generative model is fully defined, as is the case for the output of soft classification for mixture models where we are interested in the mixture coefficients, as demonstrated in [Section @sec:sig_vs_bkg].
+Unfortunately, their
-While summary statistics based on a powerful supervised learning algorithm can be asymptotically optimal in cases the generative model is well-defined, such as the output of soft classification for mixture models where we are interested in the mixture coefficients, as demonstrated in [Section @sec:sig_vs_bkg]; their usefulness can rapidly decrease when additional uncertain parameters affect the generative model.
-As a practical example, in the analysis presented in [Chapter @sec:higgs_pair], the limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to be address by the inclusion of nuisance parameters.
-The technique presented in this chapter, referred to as INFERNO and published at [@deCastro:2018mgh], is an attempt to tackle directly the the problem of constructing non-linear summary statistics from an statistical perspective that considers the final inference question.
+usefulness can rapidly decrease when additional uncertain parameters affect the generative model.
+As a practical example, in the analysis presented in [Chapter @sec:higgs_pair].
+The limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to be address by the inclusion of nuisance parameters.
+The technique presented in this chapter, referred to as INFERNO and published in [@deCastro:2018mgh], is an attempt to tackle directly the problem of constructing non-linear summary statistics from a statistical perspective that directly addresses the goal of the final inference question.
-The key contribution required for achieving such goal, is to leverage the technology that has been develop for recent machine learning techniques, to build inference-aware loss functions that approximate the expected uncertainty on the parameters of interest, accounting for the effect of nuisance parameters.
+The key contribution required for achieving such goal is to leverage the technology that has been developed for recent machine learning techniques, to build inference-aware loss functions that approximate the expected uncertainty on the parameters of interest, accounting for the effect of nuisance parameters.